SystemsApproach/private5g/cloud.rst

 a Cloud Management Platform; it is responsible for managing all the centralized and edge subsystems (as introduced in the next section).

 ..
-Discussion variable number of Cores, vs one-per-metro as suggested earlier.
+Discuss variable number of Cores, vs one-per-metro as suggested earlier.
 This is for isolation purposes (and potentially, customization).